cilliagustin/first-project-portfolio/README.md

 </details>

 #### My work
-My work section consists first of 4 icons that describe some of the characteristics of my work (Responsive, easy to navigate, Modern and fast). followed by it is my current portfolio (two projects when this file was written) each portfolio card consists of the title of the website, the website description, a list of technologies used and language abvailable for the website and two links (one for the website and one for the GitHub repository) but the order of how this information is presenter changes through some versions.
+My Work section consists first of 4 icons that describe some of the characteristics of my work (Responsive, easy to navigate, Modern and fast). followed by it is my current portfolio (two projects when this file was written) each portfolio card consists of the title of the website, the website description, a list of technologies used and language available for the website and two links (one for the website and one for the GitHub repository) but the order of how this information is presented changes through some versions.

 ##### Work Icons
 ![2020 Work Icons](documentation/testing/2020-work-icons.png)